How does rising atmospheric CO2 affect marine organisms?

 Seeds (Grasslands) -- Summary

-In another study conducted about the same time, Edwards et al. (2001) utilized a FACE experiment where daytime atmospheric CO2 concentrations above a sheep-grazed pasture in New Zealand were increased by 115 ppm to study the effects of elevated CO2 on seed production, seedling recruitment and species compositional changes.
+In another study conducted about the same time, Edwards et al. (2001) employed a FACE experiment where daytime atmospheric CO2 concentrations above a sheep-grazed pasture in New Zealand were increased by 115 ppm, in order to study the effects of elevated CO2 on seed production, seedling recruitment and species compositional changes.
 In the two years of their study, the extra daytime CO2 increased seed production and dispersal in seven of the eight most abundant species, including the grasses Anthoxanthum odoratum, Lolium perenne and Poa pratensis, the legumes Trifolium repens and T. subterranean, and the herbs Hypochaeris radicata and Leontodon saxatilis.
 In some of these plants, elevated CO2 increased the number of seeds per reproductive structure, while all of them exhibited CO2-induced increases in the number of reproductive structures per unit of ground area.
 In addition, they determined that the CO2-induced increases in seed production contributed in a major way to the increase in the numbers of species found within the CO2-enriched plots.

 In a five-year study of a nutrient-poor calcareous grassland in Switzerland, Thurig et al. (2003) used screen-aided CO2 control (SACC) technology (Leadley et al., 1997) to enrich the air over half of their experimental plots with an extra 300 ppm of CO2, finding that "the effect of elevated CO2 on the number of flowering shoots (+24%) and seeds (+29%) at the community level was similar to above ground biomass response."
 In terms of species functional groups, there was a 42% increase in the mean seed number of graminoids and a 33% increase in the mean seed number of forbs, but no change in legume seed numbers.
 In most species, mean seed weight also tended to be greater in plants grown in CO2-enriched air (+12%); and Thurig et al. say it is known from many studies that heavier seeds result in seedlings that "are more robust than seedlings from lighter seeds (Baskin and Baskin, 1998)."